 How to Answer the “Whats The Most Difficult Decision You’ve Made?”
 Interview Question

-Keep It Relevant: Remember the goal in answering the question "What's the most difficult decision you've made?" and similar interview questions is not necessarily to focus on your experiences- but rather to show your decision-making and problem-solving skills among other traits.
+Remember the goal in answering the question “What’s the most difficult decision you’ve made?” and similar interview questions is not necessarily to focus on your experiences- but rather to show your decision-making and problem-solving skills among other traits.
 Therefore make sure that the story you tell is relevant to or can be easily related to the position that you are applying for.
 Even if you have not previously held the type of position that you are seeking- think of an experience that you have had where you utilized relevant skills and share that story.

-Be Precise: For some people it can be easy to get carried away when sharing a story- especially if it is important to them or impactful to their careers.
+For some people it can be easy to get carried away when sharing a story- especially if it is important to them or impactful to their careers.
 However- this is not the time to do that.
 You are in an interview with a limited amount of time to convince the interviewer that you are a proper fit for the position.
 Make the most of your time by first coming prepared for the question and also rehearsing your answer to make sure that you state it in the best manner possible and that you keep it to the point.

-Highlight Your Skills: Your decision-making abilities should show naturally in your answer to this question.
+Your decision-making abilities should show naturally in your answer to this question.
 Along with that quality- find places to elaborate on other parts of your unique skill set that are related to the position.
 For example you can expound a bit on the positive characteristics you possess that placed you in a situation to have to make a difficult decision.
 This will not only help to make you and your story more memorable- but it may also help you to stand out among other candidates.

-Avoiding Getting Too Personal: A mistake that some candidates make is getting too personal.
+A mistake that some candidates make is getting too personal.
 Though the interviewer is interested in getting to know prospective employees as people- a personal story about a difficult decision could make the interviewer uncomfortable or reveal unfavorable traits.
 Even though personal situations may be more impactful- try to stick to work-related instances.
 If you strongly desire to use a story from outside your work life- make sure that it is closely related to the position that you are applying for and try to avoid giving too many personal details.
 If implemented correctly this could be a great way to help you to stand out- but understand that you are walking a fine line and you should be careful.

 Sample “Whats The Most Difficult Decision You’ve Made?”
 Interview Answers